Click on the Main Categories above to start your adventure.

 If you were to ask most people

-the ability to feel things.
+- the ability to feel things.
 Human beings do not act like machines.
-However, not
+However,

-is caused by an overload of Adrenalin, which enters the bloodstream whenever you
+tension is caused by an overload of Adrenalin, which enters the bloodstream

-face a stressful situation.
+whenever you face a stressful situation.
 It causes hyper-alertness.
-In part, this reaction is
+In part,

-a survival response.
-It is known as the 'fight or flight reaction'.
+this reaction is a survival response.
+It is known as the 'fight or flight

 Mostly we only use a small